Table of Contents

 About the Graduate Experience

-- This is an unexpected good source of information about life as a PhD student.
+- This is a good source of information about life as a PhD student.

-- Can't bear the thought of leaving graduate school, change your thesis topic.
-(Just in case: this is also a joke.)
+- Can't bear the thought of leaving graduate school?
+Change your thesis topic.
+(This is also a joke.)

 Good stuff on the net